 - Provide a clean copy of the chart.
 Any marks on the page should be relevant to this audition.
 Try not to make the accompanist wade through your study markings.

 - Don’t tempt gravity.
 You’d be amazed how poorly most piano music racks actually hold songbooks.
-Instead, go for looseleaf printouts or copies.
+Instead, go for looseleaf printouts or copies on neat, un-curled paper.
 (If you’re copying from a songbook, see this handout for recommendations.)

 - Minimize or avoid page turns.
 I have a handout for this too, but in a nutshell: